Advertisement-NordVpn Black Friday

 Attestation d’assurance scolaire (School insurance)

-In theory, school insurance is not mandatory for your child as long as he/she does not go to cantine (school cafeteria), garderie (after school programs) or any extracurricular activity.
 In reality, most children enrolled in a French school have to provide an attestation d’assurance scolaire at the beginning of the school year.
-This applies to écoles primaires (primary schools), collèges (middle school) and lycées (high schools).
+This applies to primary schools (écoles primaires), middle school (collèges) and high schools (lycées).

 Assurance scolaire covers: